Waynetertainer/Raytracer/README.md

-The repository "Math" might be still needed.
-Import as DLL is planned
+Should work with Math as dll.
+Include the repository "Math" if it still doesnt work